ppuskari/jrouter/README.md

   network interface for multiple different EtherTalk software.
 * In addition to the configured EtherTalk network and zone, it now learns routes and zones from other EtherTalk routers, and should share them across AURP.
-* There's a status server.
-Browse to http://\[your router\]:9459/status to see information about the state of jrouter.
+* There's a status endpoint that outputs diagnostic information about the state of the server.
+Set the `monitoring_addr` config option and then browse to `http://[your router]:[port you configured]/status` to see information about the state of jrouter.

 ## Caveats